 Defendants cannot deny that the Mandate implicates the religious beliefs and practices of numerous employers.
 On the contrary, the Defendants themselves have expressly acknowledged the burden on religious beliefs presented by the challenged regulations.
 Recognizing that paying for, providing, or subsidizing contraceptive services would conflict with "the religious beliefs of certain religious employers," Defendants have granted a wholesale exemption for a class of employers, i.e., churches and their auxiliaries, from complying with the Mandate.
 76 Fed.
 Reg.

 46621, 46623 (Aug.
 3, 2011); 77 Fed.
 Reg.
 8725 (Feb.
 15, 2012).
-In addition, the government has provided a temporary enforcement safe harbor for any employer, group health plan, or group health insurance issuer that fails to cover some or all recommended contraceptive services and that is sponsored by a non-profit organization that meets certain criteria.7/ During the time of this temporary safe harbor, Defendants are considering ways of "accommodating non-exempt, non-profit religious organizations' religious objections to covering contraceptive services [while] assuring that participants and beneficiaries covered under such organizations' plans receive contraceptive coverage without cost sharing."
+In addition, the government has provided a temporary enforcement safe harbor for any employer, group health plan, or group health insurance issuer that fails to cover some or all recommended contraceptive services and that is sponsored by a non-profit organization that meets certain criteria.6/ During the time of this temporary safe harbor, Defendants are considering ways of "accommodating non-exempt, non-profit religious organizations' religious objections to covering contraceptive services [while] assuring that participants and beneficiaries covered under such organizations' plans receive contraceptive coverage without cost sharing."
 77 Fed.
 Reg.
 16501, 16503 (Mar.
 21, 2012).
+Defendants are even considering whether "for-profit religious employers with [religious] objections should be considered as well."
+Id. at 16504.